alysnow/Final-Project/Supporting Documents/05 Project Proposal.md

 ## Overview

-Ever thought about making your own film and curious how your movie would fare up in Hollywood? in this project we will be using a Data World IMDB Movie dataset which includes 1000 records which includes all the data of IMDB from the year 2006 to 2016.
-The era where the greatest movies were made and what was the start of the Marvel Cinematic Universe and various other movies that went on to change the world.similar movies.
+Ever thought about making your own film and curious how your movie would fare up in Hollywood?
+In this project we will be using a Movielens dataset which includes 100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users to if a movie is "Good" or "Bad' and explore interesting visualisations.

 ## Recommended models

 * Multi class Logistic Regression Model

+* Support Vector Classification Machines - Scikit-learn

 * Neural Networks